 Gabe Klein has always viewed his work as a canvas to create a contribution, and is inspired by ventures that have a triple bottom line benefit, vs. strictly profit focused.
-For this reason Gabe only works on projects that invoke his passion, and that offer a product or service that is providing something positive for the future.
+For this reason Gabe works on projects that invoke his passion, and that offer a product or service that provides something positive for the future.
 He has worked in leadership roles in Transportation, Technology, Consumer Services and Consulting.

 Gabe was Director of The District Department of Transportation, appointed by Mayor Adrian M. Fenty in December, 2008 and serving until the end of Fenty’s term Dec 31st of 2010.
 Gabe was appointed as a next-generation game changer for DDOT.
 Mayor Fenty desired a forward-thinking executive with private sector experience to innovate, operate, and streamline the agency, while dramatically cutting the operating budget for a $1 billion agency.
 Gabe attacked on all fronts, and built a customer focused agency that is being hailed as a leader nationally in technology, customer interface, and multi-modal innovation, as well as innovative finance.
 DDOT is setting the standard for everything from parking technology, to the Nations 1st, and largest bikesharing program, Capital Bikeshare.
 The DDOT budget was balanced for FY-10 to +$67 with a $16 million overrun from the blizzards of 2010, and the independent structure of the agency allowed the flexibility to achieve this, and throw off $38m in profit to the general fund.
 Gabe and team left a road-map for the next team to come in and build upon their success.